-Common Area Maintenance (CAM) is a shared art studio and gallery, founded and propelled by artists, whose purpose is to cultivate an inclusive, affordable, and supportive creative community through resource-sharing and collaboration.
+Common Area Maintenance (CAM) consists of two shared art studios and galleries, Common AREA and Common Objects, founded and propelled by artists, whose purpose is to cultivate an inclusive, affordable, and supportive creative community through resource-sharing, collaboration, curatorial events, and spontaneous karaoke parties.

-The residency will provide access and support for BIPOC artists to create two dimensional, three dimensional and/or installation work.
+The residency will provide access and support for a BIPOC artist to create two dimensional, three dimensional and/or installation work.
 We are open to experimental forms that work at the intersections of these mediums.
-CAM strives to build long lasting relationships with artists and for artists to feel connected to the space and the CAM community.
+CAM strives to build long-lasting relationships with artists and for artists to feel connected to the space and CAM’s community.
 We are committed to supporting underrepresented artists and creating a welcoming community space.
-We encourage Black, Indigenous and People of Color artists that are queer, transgender and/or non-binary to apply.
+We encourage Black, Indigenous and POC artists that are queer, transgender and/or non-binary to apply.

 Benefits for Artists